koji-project/koji/docs/source/image_build.rst

 If we passed ``--ksurl`` the string above, and gave ``--kickstart "server-ec2.ks"``, then Koji would do the following:

+* Consult hub SCM policy ``build_rpm``.
+Name of the policy could change in the future as it has misleading name now.
+Policy could check if the given SCM is allowed for this method, etc. In case it deny the build, it ends here.
 * Clone the repository locally
 * Call ``git reset --hard 68c40eb7``
 * Search in the "fedora22" subdirectory of the clone for a file called